stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 std dev              41.42 μs   (33.29 μs ..
 55.02 μs)
 ```

 Hmm?
-What's going on? `special0_alt` was able to take advantage of
+What's going on? `special0_alt` was able to take advantage of the
 specialized function `$w$sspecial0'` as well!
-But if we remove export of
+But if we remove the export of
-`special0`, things change as `special0_alt` would not be able to find
+`special0`, things change as `special0_alt` would not be able to find the
 appropriate specialization anymore (it won't be generated by GHC):

 ```